Miranda Kerr: 1997–2006: Career beginnings

-She signed a contract with American cosmetics brand Maybelline New York.
+She signed a contract with American cosmetics brand Maybelline.
 Along with several other Victoria's Secret models, Kerr was also featured in a music video for the single "Number One" by Pharrell featuring Kanye West.

 2007–2012: Victoria's Secret and high fashion work

-Following her success with Maybelline, Kerr became the first ever Australian Victoria's Secret Angel joining models Alessandra Ambrosio, Karolína Kurková, Adriana Lima, Selita Ebanks, Izabel Goulart, and Heidi Klum.
+Following her success with Maybelline, Kerr became the first ever Australian Victoria's Secret Angel joining models Alessandra Ambrosio, Karolína Kurková, Adriana Lima, Selita Ebanks, Izabel Goulart and Heidi Klum.
 Before becoming an Angel in 2007, Kerr was already picked to become the successor of Alessandra Ambrosio as the face of PINK in 2006.

 In 2007, Kerr signed on as the face of Californian fashion retailer Arden B. Kerr made a small guest appearance in the CBS sitcom How I Met Your Mother alongside fellow Angels Adriana Lima, Marisa Miller, Alessandra Ambrosio, Heidi Klum and Selita Ebanks.

 In 2008, Kerr became the new face of the fragrance Clinique Happy and signed a six-figure deal to be the new face of Australian department store David Jones, replacing model Megan Gale.
 She also appeared on the cover of British Harper's Bazaar.
 Earning an estimated US$3.5 million over the previous 12 months, Forbes placed Kerr at No. 10 on the list of the world's top-earning models.

 In June 2009, Kerr posed naked, chained to a tree, for an issue of Rolling Stone Australia, to raise awareness for the endangered koalas.
 In October, Kerr launched her own brand of organic skincare products, KORA Organics, with George Moskos, and became the face for the company.
 Kerr released an inspirational self-esteem, self-help book, Treasure Yourself.
 The book is aimed at female teenagers.
 Kerr also shot a spring/summer ad campaign for XOXO.
 Kerr appeared in Forbess 2009 list of the world's highest-paid models, ranking at No. 9 with estimated earnings of $3 million.
 She left Next to sign with IMG Models.